rubocop-lts/rubocop-lts-rspec/README.md

 ### What about TargetRubyVersion?

+In addition to using this gem, `rubocop-lts-rspec`, use the sibling-gem `rubocop-lts`.
-Don't worry about it, it will be configured for you.
+Then you don't need to worry about it, as it will be configured for you by `rubocop-lts`.

 ### 🚀 Release Instructions